rapid7/metasploit-framework/How-to-use-msfvenom.md

 Msfvenom is the combination of payload generation and encoding.
-It's a replacement for msfpayload and msfencode.
-It supports the following options:
+It will replace msfpayload and msfencode on June 8th 2015.

+To start using msfvenom, first please take a look at the options it supports:

 ```
 Options: